VerifiedJoseph/URLTeamStatsTracker/README.md

 ## Scripts
 * `track.php` - Track stats for one or move users.
-* `view.php` - View tracked state for one or move users.
+* `view.php` - View tracked stats for one or move users.

 ## Requirements